Arcadianlee/Photonics-FDTD-DRL/README.md

 To run either code in the terminal, simply type:<br/>
 python Optim_PhC_DQN.py (or Optim_PhC_PPO.py) | tee run.log

 Note: you'll need your own .fsp FDTD simulation file in order for this repo to work.
+To request simulations files, contact zhangzy@cuhk.edu.cn.

-Since RL doesn't require any training data, there's no dataset included here.
+Finally, since RL doesn't require any training data, there's no dataset used or included here.

-PS: for a different implementation of PPO written by one of my colleagues, see the FDTD_PPO-main folder, or visit: https://github.com/Arcadianlee/Photonics_RL
+PS: for a different implementation of PPO written by one of my colleagues, see the FDTD_PPO-main folder, or visit: https://github.com/Arcadianlee/Photonics_RL <br/>
+This other implementation was found to be less efficient than the one in optim_PhC_ppo.py.